-Of all the steps you will take on the career ladder over the years, nothing is going to test you more than getting your first step in the door.
-In an tough market such as this, never before are you going to need an armoury of new skills but, make no doubt, it is possible.
+Of all the steps you will take on the career ladder nothing is going to test you more than getting your first step in the door.
+In a tough market, such as this, you’re going to need an armoury of skills but it is possible to crack the industry.
 Be prepared to take few risks as well.

-A CV will get you so far & on occasion, it can have its drawbacks because it can be too general to relay your skills & experiences to the specifics of a job.
-A role will more often than not have 4 or 5 main & key responsibilities.
-For example, a Digital Marketing Executive may need someone adept with CRM, email, Google Analytics, Social Media (paid & organic) & may be a bit of technical knowledge such as HTML or CSS.
-A neat trick is to highlight, in a covering email, how your skills are in line with their key requirements.
+- A CV will get you so far, but can have its drawbacks as it can be too general to relay your skills and experiences to the specifics of a job.
+A role will more often than not have 4 or 5 key responsibilities.
+For example, a Digital Marketing Executive may need someone adept with CRM, Email, Google Analytics, Social Media (paid and organic), and maybe a bit of technical knowledge, such as HTML or CSS.
+A neat trick is to highlight in a covering email, or amend your CV to show how your skills are in line with their key requirements.
 It adds value to your application and with lighting speed, accentuates your relevance to the role.
 It will also substantially increase your chances of obtaining an interview.

-Do not be too judgemental – some firms may not have the best website but, they may be littered with amazing people.
+- Do not be too judgemental.
+It’s important to keep an open mind, some firms may not have the best website but, they could be littered with amazing, talented people.
 See beyond the shop window.

-Do not think that 1 or 2 applications per day is going to work.
-Not a chance.
-The goal is to communicate as much as humanly possible – only if you apply to as many companies & people as possible within your given parameters will reap the rewards.
+- Do not think that 1 or 2 applications per day is going to work.
+The goal is to communicate as much as humanly possible.
+Applying to as many companies and people as possible will reap the rewards.
 See it is a full-time job.
-Your aim is to generate as many leads, connections, interviews – without this approach can severely reduce the odds of landing a great job.
+Your aim is to generate as many leads, connections, and interviews – without this approach you can severely reduce the odds of landing a great job.

-Work with experienced and credible recruiters in your chosen field of profession.
-They may not have jobs at the moment but, the good ones will definitely help and point you in the right direction.
-Do take on board that their livelihoods depend on what they know & who they know.
+- Work with experienced and credible recruiters in your chosen field of profession.
+They may not have jobs at the moment but, the good ones will definitely share their advice, help, and point you in the right direction.
+Keep in mind that their livelihoods depend on what and who they know.

-Get talking to as many people as possible & up your contacts on Linkedin because, you never know who they are and more important, who they’re connected to.
-Opportunities can crop up out of the blue and if you are in the forefront of people’s minds – they’ll remember you, first.
+- Get talking to as many people as possible and up your contacts on LinkedIn, you never know who they are and who they’re connected to.
+Opportunities can crop up out of the blue and if you are in the forefront of people’s minds, they’ll remember you, first.

-Don’t rely on just one contact to get you into a company – have your own laser like approach and get busy getting their attention.
-In addtion to this, don’t just look at current openings, look for companies that regularly hire in your field of marketing.
-There are plenty across the Midlands & North West & the fact they may not be advertsing jobs does not mean the company is not looking to hire in other areas of marketing.
+- Don’t rely on just one contact to get you into a company, have your own laser like approach and get busy getting their attention.
+In addition to this, don’t just look at current openings, look for companies that regularly hire in your field of marketing.
+There are plenty of companies across the Midlands and North West, the fact they may not be advertising jobs doesn’t mean the company is not looking to hire.

-Keep a list of contacts and records of who you have applied to.
-This avoids applying to the same job or company twice – it does happen a lot and does not do you any favours.
-This will take time to nurture but, keeping all lines of communcation open can open new doors in the future.
+- Keep a list of contacts and records of who you have applied to.
+This avoids applying to the same job or company twice.
+It happens a lot and does not do you any favours.
+This will take time to nurture but, keeping all lines of communication open can open new doors in the future.